 97. What is a common link among Jónas Hallgrímsson, Hallgrímur Pétursson, and Halldór Laxness?

-National poets in Iceland
+National Poets in Iceland

 98. We exercise at least how many muscles when we smile?